 This spray is great for outdoor and indoor use.
 Flies seem to HATE pine-sol.
 To make the fly repelling spray, mix the original Pine-Sol with water, at a ratio of 50/50 and put it in a spray bottle.
 Use to wipe counters or spray on the porch and patio table and furniture to drive the flies away.

-Note: Please take notice that this homemade fly repellent spray is not meant to be used on children, pets, on your skin or near food.
+Note: Please take notice that this homemade fly repellent spray is not meant to be used on children, on your skin or near food.
 Treat Pine-Sol fly repellent spray just as you would any other chemical in your home.

 What methods have you used to keep flies away for outdoor parties?; Please leave your comments below.